CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/integration_guidelines.md

 -   Send an authorization request to IOP without knowledge of the Token.
 If the authorization is accepted the CPO gets the Token, including the “auth_id”, with the new flow then send Sessions and CDRs.

      ![image](https://github.com/CNX-GIREVE/GIRVE_Tech_OCPI_V2.1.1/assets/137178502/12bbe067-d4e7-45bd-8cef-3a7195115ca6)
--   Or request this new flow to get the Token description and the confirmation that this Token is owned by an eMSP behind GIREVE, then send the authorization request to GIREVE.
+-   Or request this new flow to get the Token description and the confirmation that this Token is owned by an eMSP behind Gireve, then send the authorization request to Gireve.

     ![image](https://github.com/CNX-GIREVE/GIRVE_Tech_OCPI_V2.1.1/assets/137178502/5f86964a-3b30-41a1-b8cf-a9a62b1b6ac0)